New AvenueNew Avenue

 First, a note on what a change order is.

-“Change ordering” is a verb used in the construction industry, and it’s something that many owners are completely unaware of.
-One of the unfortunate facts of many remodels is blown budgets.
+"Change Order" is a term used in the construction industry, and it's something that many owners are completely unaware of.
+One of the unfortunate facts of many remodels, ADUs, and Custom Homes is blown budgets.
 One cause of this is that unscrupulous contractors use change orders in a strategic and deceitful way to offer low bids.
 They then make your project a miserable experience as they introduce additional hidden costs.
 Some (but certainly not all) contractors make all of their profit off of these change orders.
-This is true for projects ranging from small $1,000 projects to billion-dollar bridges.
+This is true for projects ranging from small $10,000 projects to billion-dollar bridges.

 The good news is that many contractors have noble motivations.
 They became contractors because they want to build beautiful homes, and they want you to be happy.
 Even a perfect project can have 20+ change orders that you willingly choose to make.
 In fact, you can have 20 or more change orders and still complete the work on budget.
-With a well-prepared bid, the changes can be fun ways to add things that you love.
 Use this list to improve your next remodeling experience.

 Here is the list of top 20 change orders.
 This list is from all of the projects reviewed, not just one.
 The average of 8% increase from the original construction bid to the final completed project cost is split evenly between discretionary and non-discretionary changes.